Optimizing Container Loading and Unloading through Dual-Cycling and Dockyard Rehandle Reduction Using a Hybrid Genetic Algorithm: Problem Description

 \section{Problem Description}

-The layout of the containers, as shown in Figure \ref{fig:row_tier_bay} on a ship or in the port yard, can be modeled as a three-dimensional matrix.
-Generally, the three dimensions are named rows, bays, and tiers (see Figure \ref{fig:row_tier_bay}).
-Containers are stacked one above the other and arranged in rows.
-A row is stretched across the width of the bay or ship.
-Nowadays, some vessels can hold up to 30 stacks in a row and up to 30 rows (40-foot containers) along the length.
+The layout of containers on a ship or within a port yard, as illustrated in Figure~\ref{fig:row_tier_bay}, can be represented as a three-dimensional matrix.
+The three primary dimensions used to describe this configuration are rows, bays, and tiers.
+Containers are stacked vertically to form tiers, arranged side-by-side in rows, and aligned along the ship's length in bays.
+A row typically spans the full width of the bay or the vessel.
+Modern container vessels are capable of accommodating up to 30 container stacks per row and up to 30 rows along the ship’s length, particularly when transporting 40-foot containers.
+Container ships vary widely in size and type.
+In this study, we adopt the classification proposed by \citet{ship_size}, categorizing ships into three distinct types based on their container-carrying capacity, as presented in Table~\ref{tab:ship_sizes}.
+The carrying capacity of these vessels is expressed in Twenty-foot Equivalent Units (TEUs), where a standard 20-foot container equals 1 TEU, and a 40-foot container is equivalent to 2 TEUs.

-QCs usually process unloading and loading across the ship bay.
+QC usually processes unloading and loading across the ship bay.
 In the QCSC method, loading operations can only be done after completing the unloading operations.
 However, in the QCDC method, a QC performs unloading and loading operations simultaneously in a particular ship bay.

 The operating cycle of a QC can be broken down into the following parts: \begin{enumerate}[label=(\roman*)] \item Locking and unlocking the trolley with the container. \item Horizontal movement of the trolley (with container). \item Vertical movement of the trolley (with container). \end{enumerate}